Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Benefits of Optimization and Learning

 \subsection{Complexity Results}

-Model \ref{CreateLoadsModel} is difficult to solve because in addition to determining the right combination of trailer types to contain volume on each arc, we need to determine the right splits of commodity volume on the given set of compatible arcs.
+Model \ref{CreateLoadsModel} is difficult to solve because in addition to determining the right combination of trailer types to contain volume assigned to each outbound terminal, we need to determine the right splits of commodity volume for the given set of outbound terminals.
 We will analyze the complexity of Model \ref{CreateLoadsModel} using the special cases described below.